 Connect this scrubber to a kitchen sink and it will move water forward to the middle of the top plate for easy cleaning.
 Once turned on, three eggs can be placed in the brush pockets for gentle cleansing.

 Washed eggs can be placed on the drying rack with a paper towel where it is easily collected and ready for storage.
-This little scrubber can handle pre-soaked and washed sizes from small to extra large eggs.
+This little scrubber can handle pre-soaked and washed eggs of different sizes ranging from small to extra large eggs.
+This versatile egg washer can handle various types of eggs, including chicken eggs, duck eggs, and guinea fowl eggs.

 - 10 x 10 x 7 inches